cryptpad/documentation/FAQ.rst

 .. - Check in a different browser
 .. - Deactivate extensions, for example in Firefox go to Help > Restart with addons disabled

-..
-XXX Cryptocurrency payments
-.. check that this is cryptpad.fr docs rather than cryptpad?
-..
-.. * for yearly plans, Duo and up
-.. * 30% service charge
-.. * for legal reasons we need:
-..   - name and address
-..   - email to reach you

-..
-XXX Can you provide a Data processing Agreement (DPA)?
-.. users of cryptpad.fr can review the terms on [some page]... otherwise contact the administrators of your instance

 How to import/export my documents to/from another platform?
 -----------------------------------------------------------